-There are regular transport services available during the summer season.
-During winter they are on demand only and may not be available.
+There are transport services available during summer.
+During winter, they are on demand only and may not be available.

 During summer, there is a jetboat service available on Lake McKerrow on certain days with the Hollyford Track Guided Walk.
 Advance reservations essential.
 The boat goes from Martins Bay to the Pyke River confluence.